 This cake takes about 55-60 minutes to bake and is ready when you can insert a toothpick in the middle and it comes out mostly clean.

 Try to avoid opening the oven door during baking.
 Once I made this cake, I opened the oven door a few times and this caused the cake to deflate.
-It was still delicious, but was denser than normal.
+It was still a delicious cake, but denser than normal.

 Due to the large amount of lemon juice in the cake, it will rise less than a plain vanilla cake.
 This is normal!
 If you want your cake to rise a little more, you can: